lammps/lammps/doc/src/pair_hybrid.rst

 functionally the same as the corresponding style without the suffix.
 They have been optimized to run faster, depending on your available hardware, as discussed on the :doc:`Speed packages <Speed_packages>` doc page.
+Pair style *hybrid/scaled* does (currently) not support the *gpu*, *omp*, *kk*, or *intel* suffix.

-Since the *hybrid* and *hybrid/overlay* styles delegate computation to the individual sub-styles, the suffix versions of the *hybrid* and *hybrid/overlay* styles are used to propagate the corresponding suffix to all sub-styles, if those versions exist.
+Since the *hybrid*, *hybrid/overlay*, *hybrid/scaled* styles delegate computation to the individual sub-styles, the suffix versions of the *hybrid* and *hybrid/overlay* styles are used to propagate the corresponding suffix to all sub-styles, if those versions exist.
 Otherwise the non-accelerated version will be used.

-The individual accelerated sub-styles are part of the GPU, USER-OMP and OPT packages, respectively.
+The individual accelerated sub-styles are part of the GPU, KOKKOS, USER-INTEL, USER-OMP, and OPT packages, respectively.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more info.

 You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the :doc:`-suffix command-line switch <Run_options>` when you invoke LAMMPS, or you can use the